Army Tuition Assistance ProgramUpdated: December 23, 2022

 Placement Exams to Test Out of Classes

-Most colleges allow incoming students to take exams to test out of entry level classes for credit.
+Most colleges allow incoming students to take exams to test out of entry-level classes for credit.
 Completion of these exams for introductory classes with a passing grade will earn the student full credit for the course.
 This can reduce the number of required classes needed to complete your degree.
-CLEP and DANTES tests are an exception to the testing fees rule and are covered by Tuition Assistance.
+CLEP and DANTES tests are exceptions to the testing fees rule and are covered by Tuition Assistance.

 Army Credentialing Assistance (CA) Program